-To commemorate the destruction of the First and Second Temples in Jerusalem (586 B.C. and A.D.
-70, respectively), as well as other tragedies in Jewish history.
-Tisha B’Av has overshadowed all other fast days in Jewish tradition and become synonymous with mourning and tragedy.
-Characterized by various prohibitions, Tisha B’Av “has been designated as a fast day throughout the ages, and, indeed, it is considered the saddest day in our calendar.”
+Tisha B’Av, which lands on the ninth day of the month of Av, commemorates the destruction of the First and Second Temples in Jerusalem (586 B.C. and A.D.
+70), as well as other tragedies in Jewish history.
+It has overshadowed all other fast days in Jewish tradition and is observed with solemnity and mourning.
+Characterized by various prohibitions, Tisha B’Av “is considered the saddest day on our calendar.”1

-Tisha B’Av is observed with fasting and other prohibitions.
-The Mishnah (the first part of the Talmud) sets out various prohibitions for the week preceding Tisha B’Av:
+Tisha B’Av is generally observed through fasting.
+The Mishnah sets out various additional prohibitions for the week preceding Tisha B’Av:

 “During the week of Tisha B’Av, it is forbidden to cut hair and wash… On the afternoon before Tisha B’Av [when having the last meal before the fast] a person may not eat two cooked foods… nor may he eat meat, or drink wine” (Ta’anit 4).

-Nowadays, many religious Jews observe the holiday by fasting, and some will keep all of these prohibitions.
-According to rabbinic tradition, Jews are also not to engage in study of the Torah on Tisha B’Av.
+According to rabbinic tradition, Jewish people are also not to engage in study of the Torah on Tisha B’Av.
 The Torah gladdens our hearts and is a source of pleasure; therefore, it is forbidden on a day of mourning.

 Other customs include sitting on low stools or on the floor (as a sign of humility) and visiting cemeteries (as an observance of grief).
-Sephardim also wash and whitewash their homes on Tisha B’Av, perhaps because they themselves are denied the privilege of washing.
+Sephardim also clean and whitewash their homes.

-Moreover, Tisha B’Av invites us to consider the evil deeds people commit in this world, from which we need redemption, and that redemption is offered by God through Yeshua (I John 1:9).
+Tisha B’Av is an occasion to commemorate the tragedies that have befallen our people throughout history.
+Moreover, Tisha B’Av invites us to recognize the evil that humanity is capable of and our universal need for redemption, both physically and spiritually.
+That redemption is offered by God through Yeshua (I John 1:9).